Canadiantic/Arduino-Wireless-Connection/stuff.md

-2 Step Guide To Wireless Microcontrollers
+# 2 Step Guide To Wireless Microcontrollers

-A Comprehensive Guide To understanding and building a successful communication between to remote arduinos
+## A Comprehensive Guide To understanding and building a successful communication between remote arduinos

 Wireless communications are awesome, they are universal but how they work is unknown to much of the population.
 This is unfortunate as you can create many fun and interesting DIY projects including drones, walkie talkies and much more.
 The fortunate thing is that you have stumbled onto the ultimate guide to learn how to rig your own Microcontroller to communicate wirelessly which hopefully give you the knowledge you need to create your own project

-Components:
+### Components:
 2 arduinos (one for transmitting and one for receiving)

 ![Image Of Arduino R3](unnamed.jpg)